This post may contain affiliate links. Please read our disclosure policy.

 - Line a baking sheet with parchment.

-- Scrap dough out onto a lightly floured surface.
+- Scrape dough out onto a lightly floured surface.
 Cut into 15 even pieces.

 - Taking one piece at a time, fold the edges in to the center, pinch them closed, and then roll the ball in your hands.
 Place the dough seam side down on the baking sheet.
 Repeat with the remaining pieces.
 Position the dough balls in a rectangle about ½” apart.